GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - The header message will be updated as required to reflect current business circumstances (i.e. am I currently taking on new students or not).
 - An additional audio player on the resources page for the playback of backing track audio files.
 - Expansion of the resources table as new material is added.
 Feedback from current students will help to inform further development of this.
-# Known issues and potential solutions
+# Known Issues and Potential Solutions
 - Issue: the enquiries for is not yet functional.
 Fix: I need to learn how to do this (MySQL, PHP?)
 - Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right (on smarthpones larger than iPhone 5).
 Potential solution: Change index.html navbar-toggler class IDs.
 - Issue: Show more / Show less button on index.html page collapses downwards at present.
 An upwards collapse (expand?) would provide better UX and flow, and also stop my portrait photo from being used as a virtual basketball.
 Potential solution: jspopper?
 I need to learn how to do this.
+# Deployment
+For the purposes of assesment the website has been deployed on GitHub pages.
+Once I have learned how to make the enquiries form functional, I will deploy it again using a paid-for website hosting service, and it will become useful for my piano teaching business.
 # Credits
-- Thanks to Oluwafemi Medale for all of the great advice he gave me during my mentoring sessions with him, and to all the Code Institute staff and tutors who put together such an engaging and interesting course.
+- Thanks to Oluwafemi Medale for all of the great advice he gave me during my mentoring sessions, and to all the Code Institute staff and tutors who put together such an engaging and interesting course.
 - Hero image and card images: https://www.shutterstock.com/ (Paid for licence with permission for web distribution).
 - Portrait image: Sheila Kaighin, thanks Mum!